socketsupply/sockets.sh/src/docs/faq.md

 ### How is Socket different from other hybrid-native app tooling, such as Electron, Tauri, NativeScript, React Native, Ionic, etc?

 Socket is the first and only runtime to be cross-platform across desktop and mobile.
-Write once, run anywhere (iOS, Android, Linux, Windows, MacOS, and more!).
+Write once,and run anywhere (iOS, Android, Linux, Windows, MacOS, and more!).
 It’s built from scratch, 1000 lines of code, 1.5MB binary size and has a significantly small memory footprint compared to others.
 However, the most important core differentiation are JavaScript APIs that provide Bluetooth, UDP, and robust file system access.
 These make it possible to create an entirely new class of P2P and local-first apps.
 Apps where users can communicate directly, without the Cloud.
 Every other runtime is a means to an end, ours is intended to subvert Cloud infrastructure entirely ;)

 ### We already have teams of engineers that build our web and other native-platform app experiences.
 Why would we benefit from Socket?

 App builders can prioritize what they want to solve when working with Socket.
 There are many benefits to choose from for a wide variety of reasons.

-Autonomy - Right now you’re entirely codependent on a 3rd party to run a mission critical part of your business.
+Autonomy - Right now you’re entirely codependent on a 3rd party to run a mission-critical part of your business.
 The Cloud is a landlord-tenant relationship with costs that can prevent your business from becoming profitable.
-Socket helps you connect your users directly to each other, allowing you to rely less on the Cloud, reclaim your sovereignty, and your profit margins.
+Socket helps you connect your users directly to each other, allowing you to rely less on the Cloud,and reclaim your sovereignty, and your profit margins.

 Reducing complexity is an important metric for many engineering teams.
 Companies whose applications are built across desktop and mobile would be moving from working and maintaining >=3 code bases in their current state to 1 code base with Socket.
 This drastically reduces complexity within the organization and speeds up innovation.